yuhuang-lab/yuhuang-lab.github.io/_pages/about.md

 Occasionaly I also work on other fun projects with my students.

 Our research has been supported by NSF, GitHub and Vanderbilt Immersion.
-Our work has been published in top venues in Software Engineering (e.g., ICSE, FSE, TSE, TOSEM) as well as Systems, HCI and Psychology (e.g., ASPLOS, CSCW, JMIR), with three ACM SIGSOFT Distinguished Paper
+Our work has been mainly published in top venues in Software Engineering (e.g., ICSE, FSE, TSE, TOSEM), sometimes in Systems, HCI and Psychology (e.g., ASPLOS, CSCW, JMIR).
-Awards (ICSE 2019, FSE 2023, ICSE 2024).
+We have received three ACM SIGSOFT Distinguished Paper Awards (ICSE 2019, FSE 2023, ICSE 2024).

 I received my PhD in Computer Science at the University of Michigan